About

 People debate whether or not it is possible to build AGI, but most of the discourse is rooted in pseudoscience.
 Because humanity lacks a formal theory of intelligence, we must operate by the empirical observation that AI capabilities are increasing rapidly, surpassing human benchmarks at an unprecedented pace.

 As more and more human tasks are automated, the gap between artificial and human intelligence shrinks.
 At the point when AI is able to do all of the tasks a human can on a computer, it will functionally be AGI and able to conduct the same AI research that we can.
 Should this happen, AGI will quickly scale to superintelligence, and then to levels so powerful that AI is best described as a god compared to humans.
-Just as humans have catalyzed the holocene extinction, these systems pose an extinction risk for humanity not because they are malicious, but because we will be powerless to control them as they reshape the world, indifferent to our fate.
+Just as humans have catalyzed the Holocene extinction, these systems will pose an extinction risk to humanity not because they are malicious, but because we will be powerless to control them as they reshape the world, indifferent to our fate.

 Current technical AI safety efforts are not on track to solve this problem, and current AI governance efforts are ill-equipped to stop the race to AGI.
 Many of these efforts have been co-opted by the very actors racing to AGI, who undermine regulatory efforts, cut corners on safety, and are increasingly stoking nation-state conflict in order to justify racing.